Arjun1895/DeleteADOPipelineUtil/README.md

 To use this utility, follow these steps:

-**Option 1: Using Executable**
+**Option 1: Running the executable**

-1. Download the code as a zip file.
-Extract the zip.
-Go the folder (bin\Release\net6.0) that contains the `DeleteADOPipelineBuildLeases.exe` file and double click it
+1. Download the code as a zip file and extract it.
+Navigate to the folder (bin\Release\net6.0) containing the `DeleteADOPipelineBuildLeases.exe` file, then double-click it.
-2. Enter the things mentioned in the prerequisites when prompted
+2. Follow the on-screen prompts to enter the prerequisites as mentioned.

 **Option 2: Using Visual Studio**

 1. Clone the repository and open the `DeleteADOPipelineBuildLeases.sln` in Visual Studio.
-2. Build and run the application
+2. Build and run the application.